rygelouv/Tanga/README.md

 ## Module Organization

-Tanga project doesn’t have module per feature breakdown as you’ll tend to see in many android sample projects that fantasize on modules.
+Tanga project doesn’t have a module per feature breakdown as you’ll tend to see in many android sample projects that fantasize on modules.
 There is no plan of having a Module per feature breakdown because:

 - Some features are very small why have a full feature module with everything that it implies (gradle, navigation trouble, communication with other modules etc…) for just a single screen?
 - More feature modules means more challenges in terms of navigation, communication between those, DI etc. Is it really worth it?